Edz1984/PortfolioProjects/README.md

 </ul>

 <h3>SQL - Data Cleaning</h3>
-<p>Showcasing SQL queries in MS SQL Server on data cleaning.
+<p>Showcasing proficiency on some SQL queries in MS SQL Server on data cleaning.
 These include stamdardizing data formats in a dataset, self-join within the same table to populate NULL values (ie Property Address), break/spliting the complete address into individual columns and using CASE expression to change values when conditions are met or else.</p>